Inspiaaa/Micro8/Micro8Documentation/Internal Control Signals.md

+Overview of the internal control signals used in the control unit.

 - `RSA1`: address of source register 1
 - `RSA2`: address of source register 2
 - `RDA`: address of the destination register